turingschool/backend-curriculum-site/module2/lessons/authorization.md

 ### Learning Goals

 * Authorize users based on roles
-* Write a feature test that usees a stubbing library
+* Write a feature test that fakes a user being logged in
 * Implement namespacing for routes
 * Use a `before_action` to protect admin controllers